-To: Cc: Subject: Date: Kathryn Podrebarac The 1986-1990 Hepatitis C Claims Center Tuesday, August 25, 2015 11:08:20 File # 13122 : I write to you today on behalf of my son whose claim for compensation inied.
-I look at file, approximately 2 inches thick, with some trepidation as I am not to begin. major and m brain, operat We trusted th who looked a several blood dates.
-We to Later, when we Edmonton to Canadian Bl first surgery was preformed.
-The next 2 or 3 months were full of sinor complications, blood transfusions, medical scans, procedures to lower pressure in his tions to implant shunts to drain fluid, etc. The University of Alberta hospital staff, the nurses, and the doctors, especially Dr. Peter Allen, after would live.
-When received dependent of transfusions, we were not sure would live.
-When received dependent of transfusions, we were too distraught to even think about the process or to document trusted the system.
+To: Kathryn Podrebarac Cc: Subject: The 1986-1990 Hepatitis C Claims Center Date: Tuesday, August 25, 2015 11:08:20 File # 13122 n: I write to you today on behalf of my son whose claim for compensation enied.
+I look at file, approximately 2 inches thick, with some trepidation as I am not to begin. major and n brain, opera mber, 1985 when first surgery was preformed.
+The next 2 or 3 months were full of ninor complications, blood transfusions, medical scans, procedures to lower pressure in his tions to implant shunts to drain fluid, etc. who looked several bloc the University of Alberta hospital staff, the nurses, and the doctors, especially Dr. Peter Allen, after would live.
+When received received at transfusions, we were too distraught to even think about the process or to document trusted the system.
 We trusted everyone involved in care for our son.
-The next 2 or 3 months were full of the next 2 or 3 months were full o a quiet family could have be medical production w that the system was flawed and maybe still is.
-How could a 12 year old boy, who lived on y farm in central Alberta acquire Hep C?
+Later, when we discovered ad contracted Hep C, we trusted our lawyer, Botan Law, in o determine if donors were infected.
+The results were negative and we trusted lood Services who provided the results.
+Where the searches done properly?
+Was anything nat about other blood products? a quiet fami could have medical pro w that the system was flawed and maybe still is.
+How could a 12 year old boy, who lived on ly farm in central Alberta acquire Hep C?
 In those short 12 years, the only place been exposed was at the U of A Hospital in Edmonton, Alberta, where he had numerous cedures, sometimes on a daily basis for 3 months.
-That is a long time and a small mountain to go through.
-Can anyone guarantee that nothing was missed? about 400.00 lives in a group home in Sherwood Park, Alberta.
+That is a long time and a small mountain o go through.
+Can anyone guarantee that nothing was missed? about 400.0 lives in a group home in Sherwood Park, Alberta.
 He is classified as a brain injured survives on AISH (Alberta government program).
 This pays his room and board and leaves 0 for transportation, clothes and other personal items. is an innocent victim who esent or defend himself.
-I hope the Commission will look at this submission with compassion and give compensation he deserves.
+I hope the Commission will look at this submission with compassion compensation he deserves.
 Respectfully submitted